Customer Service

 When all’s said and done, what’s your idea on it?
 Will it be a live chat or chatbot?

-I’ll tell you what: at HelpCrunch, we turn thumbs up for walking a line and harmony in everything (obviously, this text is called this way for a reason).
+I’ll tell you what: at HelpCrunch, we turn thumbs up for walking a line and harmony in everything.

 You can throw a chatbot under the bus to deal with some routine, low-tech tasks and do that quickly.
-However, think of it as your spear hand.
+Think of it as your spear hand.
 With live chat, you can focus more on prospects and deliver individual customer service, having a dedicated team of pros behind the curtain.

 Olesia Melnichenko